Most of the shipping setup in WooCommerce revolves around geographical locations. Such can be countries, states, regions, and ZIP codes.

-Note: The base cost for this shipping method (which is $10) will be applied to the shipping class, to a total of $12.
+Note: The base fee for this method (which is $10) will be applied to the shipping class, to a total shipping cost of $12.

 Using No Shipping Class Cost and Calculation Type

-When multiple products in the shopping cart have different shipping classes, you can pick from two options for calculating the total cost of shipping:
+When multiple products in the shopping cart have different shipping classes, you can pick from two options for the shipping calculator:

 1. Per Class: Charge shipping for each shipping class individually